meenulekha/tp/docs/UserGuide.md

    - `delete 3` : Deletes the 3rd person shown in the current list.

-   - `edit 1 /p 89898989` : Updates the information of the person named "John Doe"
+   - `edit 1 p/89898989` : Updates the information of the person at index 1.

    - `comment 1 He is good at Java`: Adds a comment to the person at index 1.